Chris-Bortel/data-structures-and-algorithms/javascript/data-structures/linkedList/README.md

 [Pull request](https://github.com/Chris-Bortel/data-structures-and-algorithms/pull/36)
 ## Challenge
 <!-- Description of the challenge -->
 write three methods.
-Append that adds a new node to the tail node, and insertBefor that adds a new node infront of the first node, and an isertAfter() that adds a node after tje first node.
+Append that adds a new node to the tail node, and insertBefor that adds a new node infront of the first node, and an isertAfter() that adds a node after the first node.

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->